UNESCO/Guillermo Cano World Press Freedom Prize

 The UNESCO/Guillermo Cano World Press Freedom Prize, created in 1997, honours a person, organization or institution that has made an outstanding contribution to the defence and/or promotion of press freedom anywhere in the world, especially when this has been achieved in the face of danger.

 The prize, worth US$ 25,000, is awarded each year on the occasion of World Press Freedom Day on 3 May.

 The prize is named after Guillermo Cano Isaza, the editor of the Colombian newspaper El Espectador, who was murdered in Bogotá on 17 December 1986.
 Cano was a vocal critic of the country's powerful drug barons.

 Each year, an independent jury of six news professionals selected by the UNESCO Director-General selects a winner from the many nominations submitted by non-governmental organizations working in the field of press freedom, and by UNESCO Member States.
 The jury remains in charge for a period of three years, renewable once.

-The anti-mafia italian journalist Marilù Mastrogiovanni serve as Chair of the jury in 2021.
+The anti-mafia Italian journalist Marilù Mastrogiovanni serves as Chair of the jury as of 2021.
 Other members of the Jury are: